-But first, we want to make sure you understand that no one expects you to treat the person you care about.
+Watching a friend or family member lose themselves to alcohol addiction is difficult.
+Their use of alcohol may affect their ability to live responsibility and independently, and may put a strain on your relationship.
+You may be wondering if there is anything you can do to help an alcoholic family member.
+There is.
+But first, we want to make sure you understand that no one expects you to treat the family member you care about.
 That’s a task for the professionals.
-The best thing you can do is to help them recognize the issue, take the step to get professional help and support them through their recovery.
+The best thing you can do is to help an alcoholic in your family is to recognize the issue, take the step to get professional help and support them through their recovery.

 No one can overcome alcohol addiction on their own.
 They may need the help of professionals who are skilled in treating addiction and can help them manage any co-occurring mental health disorders that often fuel addiction.
 However, before all of that, they need you.

 If someone you love or care about is struggling with alcohol addiction, the best time to help them is now.
 At Tulip Hill Recovery, we provide treatment for alcohol and substance addiction and manage any co-occurring mental health disorders.
 We’re here to talk if you have any questions about the process or how to talk to a loved one about getting help.

 Please contact us to get in touch with our team and help the person you care about get the treatment they need.